VuToV-Mykola/longread-2-module2-introduction-to-css-practice-1/README.md

-# longread-1-module1-html-basics-practice-2
+# longread-2-module2-introduction-to-css-practice-1

-Page of the gym network!
+Page of the gym network with inline css!

 You need to follow the Page Page of the gyms.